kartavya99/Javaquiz/README.md

     hide the start button, header and rules after the game start

-2)function StartTimer for 2.30mins
+2)function StartTimer for 100 seconds
+time set and will start the quiz start button
+Next step - to add penalty for the wrong question

-3) Function to set the next question
+3) Function to set the next question function set next question is working next step is to match selected options with the correct answer with true or false if return true then add points with false 20 second penalty.

-4) Function for selected answer